Graduate Students

 • sarloy@iu.edu

 Sara Loy is a Ph.D. candidate in English Literature with a minor in Rhetoric/Composition.
-A Victorianist, her dissertation is tentatively titled, “Practice Imperfect: Agential Repetition in the Golden Age of Children’s Literature” and examines the ways in which nineteenth-century childhood agency was figured as an ongoing, constitutive act.
+A Victorianist, her dissertation is titled, “Practice Imperfect: Agential Repetition in the Golden Age of Children’s Literature” and examines the ways in which nineteenth-century childhood agency was figured as an ongoing, constitutive act developed through play.
+She is currently teaching "Think of the Children!
+Banned Books and Youth Activism."
 In her time at Indiana University, she has been Book Review Editor for Victorian Studies and an associate instructor of composition.
 Further interests include vampires and popular culture, writing pedagogy, and feminist theory.

 John Manley